MICHIGAN No-Fault LAW: WHAT EVERY DRIVER NEEDS TO KNOW

 This rule (MCL 500.3145) allowed accident victims one year (from the date of service) to sue an insurance company for unpaid medical expenses.
 If the injured person failed to meet this deadline, the insurance company was not obliged to pay these costs.
 As a result, patients were often billed for these unpaid balances.

-Under the new statute, the one-year time period does not begin until the claim has been processed and the insurance company formally denies payment.
+Effective May 30, 2019, the one-year time period does not begin until the claim has been processed and the insurance company formally denies payment.

 As of June 11, 2019, physicians hired by insurance companies to perform independent medical exams (IMEs) must now meet more stringent professional requirements.